 Acquire an awareness of environmental protection developing the idea that Organic Chemistry should be used to improve the quality of life.

-Know the stereochemistry of the compounds
+Know the stereochemistry of organic compounds and the stereoselectivity of the main reactions.

 Know the structure of the main organic functional groups

 Know the utility of the spectroscopic techniques in Organic Chemistry